What Hashish Did To Walter Benjamin

 “Marincolo’s research on the marijuana high is years ahead of others working in this field”

-Joe Dolce, former editor-in-chief of Details and Star magazines and author of “Brave New Weed” (2016) about the new world of cannabis.
+Joe Dolce, author of “Brave New Weed” & host of the Brave New Weed podcast about the new world of cannabis.

 “I agree with Marincolo’s argument about the connection between Benjamin’s meditations on hashish and his meditations on art in the Work of Art essay and elsewhere.
 I believe, as Marincolo suggests, that there are a good many connections with other areas of Benjamin’s thought as well (…)”